Al-Hussein Mosque: Ayyubid period

-The building was reconstructed under the Ayyubids in 1237 and was burned down 11 years later.
-The Ayyubid minaret above the Bal al-Akhdar gate is the only part of the Ayyubid mosque that survives today.
+The building was reconstructed during the Ayyubid period in 1237 but was destroyed by fire eleven years later.
+The Ayyubid minaret above the Bab al-Akhdar Gate is the only surviving element of the Ayyubid mosque today.

 Regarding one of the "custodians" who brought Husayn's casket to Cairo, the famous Mamluk historian of Egypt, Mohiyuddin Abd al-Zahir, wrote:

 "When Salahuddin came to power he seized all the Palaces of the Aimmat Fatemiyeen and looted their properties and treasures.
 He destroyed the valuable and rare collection of hundreds of thousands of books available in libraries, along the river Nile.
 When he learned through his intelligence agents that one of the custodians of Raas al Imam al Husain was highly respected by the people of the city of Qahera, he surmised that perhaps he would be aware of the treasures of the Aimmat Fatemiyeen.
 Salahuddin issued orders to present him in his court.
 He inquired of him the whereabouts of the Fatemi treasures.
 The nobleman flatly denied any knowledge of the treasures.
 Salahuddin was angered, and ordered his intelligence agents to ask him through 'third-degree-torture', but the nobleman bore the torture and repeated his previous statement that he knew nothing of any treasures.
 Salahuddin ordered his soldiers to put a cap containing centipedes on the head of the nobleman, such a type of punishment was so severe and unbearable that none could survive even for a few minutes.

 "Prior to putting the Cap of Centipedes on the head, his hair was shaved, to make it easy for the centipedes to suck blood, which in turn made holes in [his] skull.
 In spite of that punishment the noble custodian of Husain's Head felt no pain at all.
 Salahuddin ordered more centipedes to be put on the nobleman's head, but it could not kill or pain him.
 Finally, Salahuddin Ayyubi ordered for a tight cap full of centipedes to accomplish the result.
 Even this method could not torture or kill him.
 The Ayyubid brutes were greatly astounded further when they saw, on removing the cap, the centipedes were dead.
 Salahuddin asked the nobleman to reveal the secret of this miracle.
 The nobleman revealed as follow[s]: When Raas al Imam al Husain was brought to Qasar, Al Moizziyat al Qahera, he had carried the casket on his head.
 'O Salahuddin!
 This is the secret of my safety.'"